 - Commercial photographers who create and own intellectual property

-- Commercial publishers who license IP for their own use
+- Enterprise publishers who license IP for their own use

 The 2 in the middle of B2B represents, of course, the middlemen.
 Their role is to facilitate transactions between the two Bs.
-It’s a coveted position.
-But middlemen have failed to acquit themselves in that role, in lieu of the photo agents they displaced.
+It’s a coveted economic position.
+But middlemen have failed to acquit themselves comprehensively in that role, in lieu of the photo agents they displaced.
 Poof!
 That caused a whole host of problems.
-Two in particular are voiced loud and clear by both sets of B2B customers:
+Two in particular are voiced loud and clear by sellers and buyers respectively:

 - Commercial photographers say, “We’ve lost control over pricing our own work.”

-- Commercial publishers say, “Stock photo inventories offer too many choices, but too few good ones.”
+- Enterprise publishers say, “Stock photo inventories offer too many choices, but too few good ones.”

-When creators lose control over pricing stock photos, publishers got flooded with mediocre content.
+When creators lose control over pricing their own work, publishers get flooded with mediocre content.
 The two problems act upon each other reciprocally.
-It is also harder for photographers who shoot commissioned jobs to stay afloat financially, to remain economically viable and available to serve the publishers who rely on their talents for visual problem-solving.
+It is also harder for photographers who shoot commissioned jobs to stay solvent financially and remain available to serve the publishers who rely on their talents for visual problem-solving.

-Many of the ostensibly pro photographers they claim to have “on-boarded” are the same ones contributing to every other stock photo distributor online.
-Nevertheless, whether they call themselves professionals or not, some terrific photos are bound to turn up in circulation.
+Many of the ostensibly pro photographers they claim to “on-board” are the same enthusiasts already contributing to every other stock photo distributor.
+Nevertheless, some terrific photos are bound to turn up in circulation.
 But they’re the same terrific photos.
 They, too, will get lost in a sea of mediocrity, increasingly diluted by too many millions more not-so-terrific examples.
 This flood of poorly curated pictures is continuously overtopping an already bloated inventory.
 Call it photobesity.

 Outliers aside, the contributors whom startup founders have tried to appeal to are categorically not pro photographers; particularly not just because they say they are, or hope to turn pro one day in the future.
-In fact, these startups, the incumbents too, are either delusional or deliberately misleading naive photo enthusiasts to believe they will make more money by getting their work seen by more potential buyers.
-There is a technical term for this gambit: bullshit.
+In fact, these startups, the incumbents too, are either delusional or deliberately misleading naive photo enthusiasts to believe they can make money by getting their work seen by lots of buyers.

-Besides, it is misguided to think that any company’s success corresponds with the number of proactive content contributors they can recruit.
-Publishers, the buyers that is, already complain about how hard it is to find the kinds of photos they want amongst so many tens of millions of them in any given vendor’s inventory.
-And it’s not because they can’t find the good ones; IT’S BECAUSE THEY ALL FIND THE SAME GOOD ONES, EXACTLY BECAUSE THEY’RE GOOD.
+It is misguided to think that any company’s success corresponds with how many proactive content contributors they can recruit.
+Publishers, the buyers that is, already complain about how hard it is to find the kinds of photos they want amongst so many tens of millions in any given vendor’s inventory.
+And it’s not because they can’t find any good ones; IT’S BECAUSE THEY ALL FIND THE SAME GOOD ONES, EXACTLY BECAUSE THEY’RE GOOD.

-A great photo, once it’s discovered by one buyer, will be discovered by additional buyers too.
+A great photo, once it’s discovered by one buyer, will inevitably be discovered by additional buyers.
 It will be sold over and over and over again dirt cheap.
-Overused, it is published too many times in too many places by too many different end-users.
+Thus overused, it is published too many times in too many places by too many different end-users.
 That’s bad for buyers with brand identities to protect.
 And it’s bad for photographers trying to make a living.

 Enterprise publishers are particularly frustrated because they have to comb through inventories that have already been picked clean by tiny businesses and individual consumers who outnumber them exponentially.
 According to information available on Linkedin.com, it too often costs major brands or media companies more money to find a useable photo than what they might pay for a license to publish it.

-A huge percentage of stock photos — 82% of those added to the online inventory each year — are found and sold on multiple stock photo exchanges.
-There they sit, gathering digital dust on the shelf for far too long.
-The incumbent vendors’ business model prevents them from seamlessly adding curated content and eliminating what becomes stale and overused because it would mean connecting photographers, sellers, directly with buyers; which contradicts the very idea of being a middleman in a crowd-sourced consumer-facing business.
+It obvious that stock photos added to the online inventory each year are found and sold on multiple stock photo exchanges.
+There they sit, gathering digital dust on the virtual shelf for far too long.
+The incumbent vendors’ business model categorically prevents them from dynamically restocking their inventories with premium content or eliminating what becomes stale and overused because it would mean connecting photographers, sellers, directly with buyers; which contradicts the very idea of being a middleman in a crowd-sourced consumer-facing business.

-Quality is inconsistent because image inventories are restocked incoherently, casting a wide net willy-nilly with no effective means of curation.
+Quality is inconsistent when image inventories are restocked incoherently, by casting a broad net with no effective means of curation.
 AI cannot do the job.
 The job is too subjective and idiosyncratic.
 And if you think the incumbents can employ enough sophisticated humans to eyeball crowd-sourced contributions, I have a bridge in Brooklyn to sell you.
 Boatloads must be uploaded just to find a few that are worth a publisher’s time and money to download.
 But poor curation, overuse, and dysfunctional pricing are only symptoms of the root problem.
 Again, ninety percent (90%) of commercial photographers do not contribute to the stock photo pipeline.

-Hundreds of millions of dollars have been spent — one could say squandered — by investors on dozens of startup and upstart companies, all of which claim to know how to get pro photographers on board, hence better content.
+Hundreds of millions of dollars have been spent — one could say squandered — by investors on dozens of startup and upstart companies, every one of which has claimed to know how to “on-board professional photographers” and, hence, obtain better content.
 They admit it’s their holy grail.
-But with one risable scheme after another, what they believe will incentivize professionals to proactively contribute content just puts different shades of lipstick on the same old pig: “We’ll give them a bigger percentage of royalties.”
+But with one scheme after another, what they believe will incentivize professionals to contribute content just puts another shade of lipstick on the same old pig: “We’ll offer them a bigger percentage of royalties.”